MarkusWandel/battery-tester/doc/manual.md

 A simple MOSFET circuit described on [this web site](https://www.hobbytronics.co.uk/mosfet-voltage-level-converter) shows how to convert SPI logic levels, with 5V pullups on the 5V side and 3.3V pullups on the 3.3V side.
 Four of these are on the level converter module used here.
 ## Sources of Inaccuracy
 This is a device that measures something.
 While it works pretty well (+/- 1% or so) it is not a precision instrument.
+### Clock Accuracy
+All battery capacity measurements rely on the Arduino's built-in timebase (the millis() function).
+This was tested by watching the charge countdown timer, and comparing to a known accurate clock (computer synchronized by NTP) exactly one hour apart.
+In that time, the Arduino's clock had gained approximately 3.5 seconds.
+This means it's running 0.1% fast.

+A correction was implemented by dividing millis() by 1001 instead of 1000 to obtain the seconds.
+A retest showed the Arduino t o run a bit less than one second slow in an hour.
+The accuracy is now 1/3600 = 0.03%, at least at the temperature the clock crystal was at the time.
 ### Stray Resistance
 Heavy wire is used where stray resistance would throw the measurement off.